crate/cratedb-guide/docs/ingest/etl/index.md

 - {ref}`streamsets`

-  The StreamSets Data Collector is a lightweight and powerful engine that allows you to build streaming, batch and change-data-capture (CDC) pipelines that can ingest and transform data from a variety of sources.
+  The StreamSets Data Collector is a lightweight and powerful engine that allows you to build streaming, batch, and change-data-capture (CDC) pipelines that can ingest and transform data from many sources.

 +++
 Load data from streaming platforms.